-I’m currently learning about accessibility and service design.
+Hi, I’m Juan Ruitiña, a product designer (UX) based in Madrid.
+I design taking into account research, best practices, and a pinch of intuition.
 I believe in digital services that do good and are considerate to users and society.

 I worked for two years at El Orden Mundial, the most followed magazine on foreign affairs in Spanish.
 I fully redesigned their website and implemented a paywall in 2018.